nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 * Application-like interactions

-    By adopting the  *app shell-plus-content*  application model, you can create experiences  with application-like navigation and interactions, complete with offline support.
+    By adopting the  <em>*app shell-plus-content*</em>  application model, you can create experiences  with application-like navigation and interactions, complete with offline support.

 * Economical use of data